klauern/lein-wsimport/README.md

 :java-source-paths [ "target/generated/java" ] ;; by default, WSDL sources are generated here
 ```

 To get this to do something with your wsdls, you will have to configure in your `project.clj` a `:wsimport` map.
-A sample is provided below (with all the options):
+A sample is provided below (with all the available options):

 ```clj
 :wsimport { :wsdl-list [ "Sample.wsdl" "ec2.wsdl" … ]